sjbowen/storyweb/content/takepart/_index.md

 <div align="left">

+## Help design cutting-edge technology apps

+* Are you 17-25?
+* Interested in discussing global issues on social media using objects, images and sounds to make your point?
+* Interested in exploring how technology like artificial intelligence and chatbots can help?

-### Help us design ways of using museum objects on social media to discuss global issues like climate action.
+Work with researchers at Newcastle University and the Great North Museum: Hancock to design new social media apps and an interactive museum exhibit for understanding and discussing global issues like climate action.

-We came up with Story:Web - an idea for how museum collections, images and sounds shared online, and people’s experiences could be connected to make sense of climate action and other issues.
-We built a demo of Story:Web showing how it might work with some example museum objects, images and sounds and exhibited it at COP26, the UN Climate Conference.

-We now need people aged 17-25 to take part in workshops and online activities to work out they might use museum objects on social media, and help us design new apps for social media and museums using technology like chatbots and artificial intelligence. **Workshop participants will get shopping vouchers**.

-Places are limited so, **tap or click the button below** or email [simon.bowen@newcastle.ac.uk](mailto:simon.bowen@newcastle.ac.uk?subject=Taking_part_in_StoryWeb) to take part.
+**Tap/click the button below** or email [simon.bowen@newcastle.ac.uk](mailto:simon.bowen@newcastle.ac.uk?subject=Taking_part_in_StoryWeb) if you’d like to take part.
+We’ll be thanking design workshop participants with online shopping vouchers.

 <button class="button" onclick="window.location.href='https://forms.office.com/Pages/ResponsePage.aspx?id=yRJQnBa2wkSpF2aBT74-h_5l3FMD60BOsj9J5EgE8OlUQTlZUFNJTFBORzFOUVJKSzlSTkxWSVg3WC4u';">
       Take Part</button>